AMSP-04/NETN-FOM/modules/NETN-ETR/NETN-ETR.md

 ### StopAtSideOfRoad

 Requesting a simulated entity to stop at the side of the road.
 This task is only relevant for an entity moving along a road.
 The current move task is cancelled, and a new move task executes to a position at the side of the road (the simulator has to calculate this location).
-An attached entity is detached immediately just before the move task starts.
+If attached, the entity is detached immediately just before the move task starts.

 |Parameter|Datatype|Semantics|
 |---|---|---|